eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ```
 --->

-The operations and phases of the second increment of the `gencon` global cycle are still running concurrently.
+The operations and sub-operations of the second, concurrent increment of the `gencon` global cycle are paused while the STW `scavenge` operation is running, and resume when the STW pause finishes.

 After the partial GC cycle completes and the STW pause finishes, the log records a new STW pause, which is triggered to enable the final `gencon` global GC increment to run.
+This final increment finishes marking the nursery area and completes the global cycle.
 The `<exclusive-start>` element is followed by a `<concurrent-global-final>` element which logs the beginning of this final increment (and by implication, the end of the second increment).

 ```xml
 <exclusive-start id="12378" timestamp="2020-10-18T13:35:44.594" intervalms="12.075">